hanfak/poker-game/README.md

 * Extract hand evaluator logic for each hand into dependencye
 * dealtCards as type with toString  Display ace as one as last card
 * test rankings
+* ATest add assertion on poker hand type that won or drew
 </details>

 ### Useful Stuff